Late Night with the Devil: Plot

-The film's prologue is framed as a documentary investigating an unexplained event that occurred on the night of Halloween 1977, during the live broadcast of a sixth-season episode of the successful variety late-night talk show Night Owls with Jack Delroy, which competes for ratings with The Tonight Show Starring Johnny Carson.
+The film's prologue is framed as a documentary investigating an unexplained event that occurred on the night of Halloween 1977, during the live broadcast of a sixth-season episode of the struggling variety late-night talk show Night Owls with Jack Delroy, which competes for ratings with The Tonight Show Starring Johnny Carson.

 Through his celebrity connections, Night Owls host Jack Delroy, who is based in New York City, makes regular visits to "The Grove," an elite California camp for wealthy and powerful men.
 After his wife Madeleine dies of cancer, Night Owls halts its production.
 Jack ultimately returns and, in order to boost the show's low ratings, does a special occult-themed episode on Halloween.
-Special guests for the episode include self-proclaimed psychic and medium Christou, skeptic and former magician Carmichael Haig, parapsychologist author Dr June Ross-Mitchell, and June's latest subject, 13-year-old Lilly D'Abo, who is purportedly possessed by a demonic spirit.
-Carmichael promises to give anyone a huge cheque if they can prove that supernatural events do exist.
+Special guests for the episode include self-proclaimed psychic and medium Christou, skeptic and former magician Carmichael Haig, parapsychologist author Dr. June Ross-Mitchell, and June's latest subject, 13-year-old Lilly, who is purportedly possessed by a demonic spirit.
+Carmichael promises to give anyone a huge check if they can prove that supernatural events do exist.

-During the broadcast, Christou suffers an intense headache while experiencing a premonition about someone named "Minnie", which Jack reveals was his private nickname for Madeleine.
+During the broadcast, Christou suffers an intense headache while experiencing a premonition about someone named "Minnie".
+Carmichael dismisses it as a performance, starting a confrontation with the weakened Christou which Jack interrupts by revealing that "Minnie" was his private nickname for Madeleine.
 This causes Christou to fall ill, projectile vomit a black liquid, and be rushed to the hospital.
-In the next segment, June introduces Lilly, the sole survivor of a mass suicide by a Satanic church and its leader, Szandor D'Abo, who worshipped Abraxas.
+In the next segment, June introduces Lilly, the sole survivor of a police raid that lead to a mass suicide by a Satanic church and its leader, Szandor D'Abo, who worshipped Abraxas.
 Jack persuades Lilly to communicate with the entity she claims possesses her, which she refers to as "Mr. Wriggles".
-During a commercial break, the crew informs Jack that Christou has suddenly died from a brain hemorrhage in the ambulance.
+During a commercial break, Jack's producer Leo informs Jack that Christou has suddenly died from a brain hemorrhage in the ambulance.

 During June's conjuring, Lilly becomes possessed and levitates in her chair.
-The demon notes having previously met Jack "under the tall trees", revealing that Jack and June are romantically involved.
+The demon notes having previously met Jack "under the tall trees", and reveals that Jack and June are romantically involved.
 Lilly's possession then subsides and the show continues.